 Peter and the Wolf

-For a fun learning experience, the Palm Beach Symphony performs one of the most internationally recognized pieces that introduces children to music, Sergei Prokofiev’s “Peter and the Wolf.”
-This tale depicts the story of a boy named Peter and his adventures with a loveable duck, an impatient bird, a fat cat, a grumpy grandfather and a scary wolf.
-Along with narration and dance choreographed by Ballet Palm Beach, the musicians bring these characters to life in three free concerts while Palm Beach County elementary school students learn about the different instruments in an orchestra.
+The Palm Beach Symphony engages children in a fun musical learning experience with performances of one of the most internationally recognized pieces of music: Sergei Prokofiev’s Peter and the Wolf.
+This tale depicts the story of a boy named Peter and his adventures with a lovable duck, an impatient bird, a fat cat, a grumpy grandfather, and a scary wolf.
+Through this narrative performance, the Symphony partners with Ballet East to bring orchestral music to life with dance, costumes, and interactive audience participation.

-Eissey Campus Theater, November 2, 2016, 10:30 am
+Eissey Campus Theater, November 8, 2017, 10:30 am